pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 {{% /choosable %}}

+{{% choosable language typescript %}}

 It is important to note something here.
 In the `Container` resource, we are referencing `baseImageName` from the `Image` resource.
 Pulumi now knows there is a dependency between these two resources and will know to create the `Container` resource _after_ the `Image` resource.
+Another dependency to note is that the `backendContainer` depends on the `mongoContainer`.
+If we tried to run `pulumi up` without the `mongoContainer` running or present somewhere in state, Pulumi would let us know that the resource didn't exist and would stop.

+{{% /choosable %}}

+{{% choosable language python %}}

+It is important to note something here.
+In the `Container` resource, we are referencing `base_image_name` from the `Image` resource.
+Pulumi now knows there is a dependency between these two resources and will know to create the `Container` resource _after_ the `Image` resource.
 Another dependency to note is that the `backend_container` depends on the `mongo_container`.
 If we tried to run `pulumi up` without the `mongo_container` running or present somewhere in state, Pulumi would let us know that the resource didn't exist and would stop.

+{{% /choosable %}}

 The backend container also requires environment variables to connect to the mongo container and set the node environment for Express.js.
 These are set in